 The proposed houses should if possible take deign and architectural influences from other residences and houses on the estate.
-They should to some extent emulate the terrace of Barton Close, with slate roofs.
 This will allow the newer buildings to assimilate more cohesively with the existing village and wider landscape.
-It may also be an advantage to set the houses back from the road, in line with the extant terrace, creating a linear alignment set back from the road.
-Landscaping influences should also be taken from the existing cottages, which are set down slightly, cut into the slope, with gardens to the front to soften their visual impact.
-The softening from the front could be further enhanced by planting (semi-mature) specimen trees.
+Landscaping influences should also be taken from the existing cottages, which are set down slightly, cut into the slope, with gardens softening their visual impact.
+The softening from the front could be further enhanced by planting (semi-mature) specimen trees and the retention of mature trees on the site and in existing boundaries.

-These minor design details would visually focus the eye along the road, into the estate, in a funnel effect, making sure on approach the eye is drawn to the north-east towards Castle Hill House and not the proposed development.
-Other design lessons which can be learnt from the existing terrace of cottages adjacent to the site, is to avoid the lack of provision for enough parking as the resulting collection of cars on the roadside is visually complicated.
+The other design lessons learnt from the existing terrace of cottages adjacent to the site, is to avoid the lack of provision for enough parking as the resulting collection of cars on the roadside is visually complicated.
 Over long distances the reflections from wind screens or bright colours of paintwork on modern cars can be more impactful than a building.
-It is advised that parking spaces be provided behind the houses, to the south and that garaging would also be appropriate.
-The current Barton Close terrace creates a very solid and unbroken appearance, and staggering the buildings slightly and adding gaps between houses will help soften the appearance of the proposals further than the extant houses.
+It is advantageous that parking spaces are to be provided behind the existing historic buildings (Paynes Cottages and Smithy), and with appropriate garaging also included.
+The current Barton Close terrace creates a very solid and unbroken appearance, and staggering the buildings slightly and adding gaps between the houses and garages will help to soften the appearance of the proposals further than the extant houses.